How to Unfreeze a Mac & Fix Frozen Mac Apps

 What to do if an app freezes on your Mac

-It doesn’t happen often, but it’s possible for a Mac app to freeze.
-Several factors can cause this to happen, and we’ll discuss them later.
 A frozen app becomes unresponsive and brings your work to a halt.
 In the worst case scenario, it can lead to lost work or a corrupted file.
 Fortunately, there are several options to try, and most are quite simple.
 Here’s what you can do when a program freezes on your Mac.
 First, as obvious as it may sound, you need to quit it.
 Then, if the app keeps freezing when you launch it, try the next options.

 How to quit a frozen or unresponsive program